nixcloud/pankat/README.md

 ## programming

-* make everything lazy, rework md5 and article re-creation, rework rsync, rework fsnotify checks on all files
+* make evaluation lazy, rework md5 and article re-creation, rework rsync, rework xml, rework timeline
-* add channel to inject updated documents notifications
-  * asdf
-* each article must know the source file it was generated from to listen for updates

-* REST

-  * /tags
-  * /series

   * ArticlesCache: add error handling
+* rework fsnotify to know exactly which file was changed
+* extend MetaData for articles: must know the source file it was generated from to listen for updates, the md5 hash, ...
+* add pub/sub system for websocket where clients can register a certain page with a hash

+* add interface to inject updated documents notifications
+  * `func RenderPosts(articles Articles) { ... fmt.Println("NOTIFICATION: ", e.DstFileName)`

 * feed.xml is not generated anymore, might have worked in f5e3232f1df691f3a3b21ca54b77c2b13a9db564
 * re-arrange directories:
 * move templates and general stuff into base dir
-* fix rsync (windows and linux)
+* generalize rsync (windows and linux)
 * integrate leaps editor
 * BUG: pandoc integration with parser '-s' of html head/body and migration to the go template